+Within the NHS, some bigger hospitals with regional specialist departments may have dozens of occupational therapists.
 Smaller trusts or local authority departments may only employ a handful of occupational therapists.

 Occupational therapists in local government work in social services units and in the community, visiting people at home to assess their needs for independence and care.

 - community centres

 - charities and voluntary organisations

 - industrial and commercial organisations (including equipment manufacturers and architects)

 You can also set up in private practice and run your own business.
 As an independent occupational therapist, you can have a free profile listing in the RCOT Find an Occupational Therapist Directory.